Hyloxalus saltuarius

 Hyloxalus saltuarius is a species of frogs in the family Dendrobatidae.
 It is endemic to Colombia where it is only known from the Cordillera Oriental in the Caquetá Department.

+This frog is terrestrial.
 Its natural habitats are premontane humid forests.
 It lives on the forest floor.
+It has been observed between 1200 and 2000 meters above sea level.

+The IUCN classifies this species as data deficient; scientists do not know whether it is in danger of dying out.
+A survey to its habitat in 2000 showed several individuals.
+The frog's known range includes two protected parks: Parque Nacional Natural Cueva de los Guácharos and Parque Nacional Natural Cordillera Los Picachos.